 Don’t waste any time.
 Count as you walk up the stairs together and name the different vehicles as you do the school run.
 It all counts, and will really help.

 #7.
 Sing songs

 Nursery rhymes are a great way to develop a rhythm.
-Even if it is a song you despise such as Baby Shark, put it on repeat, sing it from the top of your lungs.
+Even if it is a song you despise, such as Baby Shark, put it on repeat and sing it from the top of your lungs.

-Even if they don’t sing them back keep at it because one day they will.
-It’s our latest milestone, this week my daughter who never sang a nursery rhyme in her little life is now humming along and places words into certain songs and it’s only been five short months of at home therapy.
+Don’t be disheartened if they don’t sing back, keep at it because one day they will.
+It’s our latest milestone, this week my daughter who never sang a nursery rhyme in her little life is now humming along and places words into certain songs – and it has only been five short months of at-home therapy.

-You might also enjoy 32 Fun Nursery Rhyme Activities for Toddlers
+You May Also Enjoy 32 Fun Nursery Rhyme Activities for Toddlers & Preschoolers

 #8.
 Have patience

 Give your child time to answer regardless of how busy you are or what’s going on in the background.